 Ensure fresh water is available in special, non-drip bottles with stainless steel nozzles, as wet bedding may cause moist dermatitis and the parasitic disease coccidiosis.

-Regular examination for fur and ear mites is required.
+Rabbits should be wormed every three months with a small animal wormer, and undergo regular examination for fur and ear mites.
 Mite and lice sprays can be used in minor outbreaks; however veterinary treatment must be sought if the condition worsens.

 Nails can grow very long and sharp, so they need to be checked on a regular basis and trimmed as necessary — especially if you have young children who may be scratched.

 Rabbits do not tolerate heat well and can die if severely overheated.
 On very hot days, provide relief through frozen plastic bottles of water, or a fan and frozen fruit and vegetables.